 Nitrous Oxide or laughing gas is a simple and effective technique used to relieve minor anxieties for minor procedures.
 This technique allows the patient to experience procedures relaxed and once recovered leave the office by themselves.

 "Dr. J and his staff are all so gracious, kind, and caring!
 They take care of everything you need and make sure you feel great while you're their.
 I would recommend this practice and Dr. J. to every person looking to have dental work done.
 Do not dread another dental appointment!
 Give them a call!!" - J.T.

-What Procedures can be Performed Under Sedation Dentistry?
+What Dental Procedures Can be Done Under Sedation?

 Most dental procedures can be performed with one of the various types of dental sedation.
 The purpose of this service is to help people manage the anxiety, stress, and fear they face when receiving dental care.
 Each case is unique and approached with the underlying objective of addressing that person’s level of anxiety.
 In some cases, sedation is administered to accommodate longer procedures in which multiple techniques are being performed in one sitting.

 You can benefit from dental sedation during your routine exams and cleanings if these have been difficult for you in the past.
 In this instance, you may achieve an ideal level of relaxation with nitrous oxide.
 You can benefit from dental sedation if you need a filling, a root canal, or are having a tooth extracted.
 Dental implant surgery and other oral surgeries can also feel much more comfortable and seem to go by faster with the use of dental sedation.